money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 }
 ```

-​and, finally, redeem some BTC2X for RBTCs
+​and, finally, redeem some BTCx for RBTCs
 ​

 ```js